robertcraven/mockturtle/README.md

 ### EXAMPLE 2

-Text-based use of the TurtleShell.
+Text-based use of the `TurtleShell`.

     % python3
     Python 3.6.7 (default, Oct 22 2018, 11:32:17)